Vacco v. Quill: Supreme Court decision

 Looking to New York's intent behind the ban, the Court noted that the law plainly recognized the difference between "killing" and "letting die."
-It also recognized that the State of New York had, as a matter of policy, a compelling interest in forbidding assisted suicide, while allowing a patient to refuse life support was simply an act of protecting a common-law right.
-This right was not, contrary to the Court of Appeals' view, the "right to hasten death"; rather, the Court declared that it was the right to retain bodily integrity and to preserve individual autonomy.
-The prevention of "unwanted touching" was, the Court said, a very legitimate right to protect.
+It also recognized that the State of New York had, as a matter of policy, a compelling interest in forbidding assisted suicide but that allowing a patient to refuse life support was simply an act of protecting a common-law right.
+The right was not, contrary to the Court of Appeals' view, the "right to hasten death;" rather, the Court declared that it was the right to retain bodily integrity and to preserve individual autonomy.
+The prevention of "unwanted touching" was, the Court stated, a very legitimate right to protect.

 In closing, the Court said that it fully rejected the respondents' argument that the statutory difference between assisted suicide and refusing lifesaving treatment was "arbitrary" and "irrational."
-It did concede that there were probably incidents where the two were likely to have the same result, but also said that such an argument was beside the point.
+It conceded that there were probably incidents in which both were likely to have the same result but also stated that such an argument was beside the point.
 The Court declared that New York "obviously" had a number of legitimate, compelling, and rational interests in enacting this ban.
-However, regardless of these reasons, it determined simply that the law permitted everyone to refuse treatment and prohibited everyone from assisting suicide; as such, the law did not run afoul of the Equal Protection Clause and the state had the constitutional authority to put such a law into place.
+However, regardless of these reasons, it determined simply that the law permitted everyone to refuse treatment and prohibited everyone from assisting suicide; as such, the law did not run afoul of the Equal Protection Clause, and the state had the constitutional authority to put such a law into place.

 O'Connor's concurrence

 Justice O'Connor joined the Court's decision.
 She accepted the contention that there was neither a "right to commit suicide" nor a "right to die," as such.
 She did not, however, think that the Court needed to consider the conflict beyond rejecting the facial challenges to the statute.
-Justice O'Connor stated that, in the context of the questions presented in this case, the Court did not need to address whether a patient had a constitutionally cognizable interest in controlling the circumstances of his or her imminent death."
-The statute, she claimed, was constitutional on its face, because the state had interests – such as protecting those who are not truly competent or facing imminent death or whose decisions would not be genuinely voluntary – of such gravity as to validate its legislation in pursuit of these interests.
-She said there was no constitutional conflict here; a patient was free to seek pain-relieving medication from their doctor, even at risk of health, to alleviate suffering, and this was a constitutionally acceptable alternative to permit in the absence of legalized assisted suicide.
-Justice O'Connor went on to say that, because everyone will face suffering of this kind (be it to themselves or a loved one), she had faith in the democratic process to strike an appropriate balance.
+Justice O'Connor stated that in the context of the questions presented in this case, the Court did not need to address whether a patient had a constitutionally cognizable interest in controlling the circumstances of his or her imminent death."
+The statute, she claimed, was constitutional on its face because the state had interests, such as protecting those who are not truly competent or facing imminent death or whose decisions would not be genuinely voluntary, of such gravity as to validate its legislation in pursuit of those interests.
+She said there was no constitutional conflict in this case since a patient was free to seek pain-relieving medication from their doctor, even at risk of health, to alleviate suffering, which was a constitutionally acceptable alternative to permit in the absence of legalized assisted suicide.
+She went on to say that because everyone will face suffering of this kind to themselves or loved ones, she had faith in the democratic process to strike an appropriate balance.
 In short, the law was up to the people of New York to decide.